 We prepare for an openhouse by pulling out special, unusual and significant material for display.
 It's a great way to learn about the facility, what we do, and see some incredible specimens.
 Openhouse events are scheduled at a variety of times throughout the year:(see our event calendar).

 In addition to these, the collection hosts a limited number of private tours; typically for student groups and members of the public who are studying or teaching about insects/arthropods as part of their curriculum, or collecting/studying insects as a personal endeavor/hobby.

 Individual non-research visits:

 If you've never been to a research museum or are just curious about what we do: great!
 We welcome you to come visit us.
-Please, however, give us some advanced notice before just showing up; we do not have self-guided tours and for security and safety reasons cannot allow people to browse the research holdings unattended.
+Please, give us some advanced notice before showing up as we do not have a self-guided tour and for security and safety reasons cannot provide unsupervised access into the laboratory or repository areas of the collection.

-2. Unfortunately given space issues, the OSAC can only accomodate 15 visitors at one time (this includes parents/teachers/teachers aids).
+2. Unfortunately given space limitations, the OSAC can only accommodate 15 visitors at one time (this includes parents/teachers/teachers aids).
 If you have more students than this, let us know, and we can discuss options.

-3. Children under the ages of 16 must be accompanied by a parent or legal guardian at all times while they are in the museum
+3. Children under the ages of 16 must be accompanied by a parent or legal guardian at all times while they are in the museum/collection space.

 4. Children under the age of 5 must be supervised directly by an adult (e.g., 1 adult for every 2 children).

-If you are intersted in visiting and/or checking availability for a visit, please contact the curator at: email@example.com
+If you are interested in visiting and/or checking availability for a visit, please contact the curator at: email@example.com